 - Density currents

 - Hydraulic structures

-The Laboratory staff includes four faculty members, one teaching assistant and one technician.
+The Laboratory staff includes five faculty members, one teaching assistant and one technician.

 Professor Alexander Demetracopoulos